-For humans, ADHD is most often associated with young, energetic boys bouncing off the walls at school.
+ADHD is most often associated with young, energetic people.
 The disorder affects plenty of working adults, however.
 Employees with ADHD might seem lazy, sloppy and forgetful.
 Maybe they're the one always arriving late.
 The one whose desk looks like ruins after an earthquake.
 The one who never seems to be able to meet a deadline.

 What many people don't understand about individuals with ADHD is that these actions aren't a behavioral preference—these actions are the result of a structural difference in the brain.

 In short, the prefrontal cortex isn't working properly.

 Tamara Rosier, Ph.D., ADHD Center of West Michigan, notes that the prefrontal cortex is where "modern life is stored."
 It houses information such as where you park your car and when you need to leave to get somewhere on time.
 She also notes that, unfortunately, ADHD is often associated with a lack of intelligence.

 "This is not about intelligence," Dr. Rosier said.
 "People get mocked, but it's embarrassing not to be able to do the low-level, important stuff."